EsfahaniMichael/to-do-list/README.md

-# React Starter
+# To Do List

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux.
-Follow the below setup instructions to get started.
+> To do list built with ReactJS
 ### Setup Instructions

 > 1. Fork this repo